Ashutoshtripathi980/Alert_Application/README.md

-# Here I Am - Alert App
+# Here I Am - Alert App by Ashutosh

 Here I am is an Alert app that Sends alert SMS holding your location (Address and Google Maps) to your loved ones.